Christian Luczanits inspecting a manuscript together with Khenpo Tsewang Rigzin at Namgyal Monastery, Mustang.

 Observing a manuscript at Namgyal Monastery, Mustang; photo Jaroslav Poncar.

-Since September 2014 I am David L. Snellgrove Senior Lecturer in Tibetan and Buddhist Art at the School of Oriental and African Studies, University of London.
+Since September 2014 I am David L. Snellgrove Senior Lecturer in Tibetan and Buddhist Art at the , University of London.
+Since September 2014, I have been David L. Snellgrove, Senior Lecturer in Tibetan and Buddhist Art at SOAS, University of London.

 Short Biography

-I studied Tibetan and Buddhist Studies at the Institute of Tibetan and Buddhist Studies, University of Vienna, Austria, with a focus on art historical subjects.
-There I completed his PhD under the external supervision of the late Maurizio Taddei, Istituto Universitario Orientale, Napoli.
+I studied Tibetan and Buddhist Studies at the Institute of Tibetan and Buddhist Studies at the University of Vienna, Austria, with a focus on art history.
+There, I completed my PhD under the external supervision of the late Maurizio Taddei, Istituto Universitario Orientale, Napoli.

 While teaching in Berlin, I also curated the exhibition "Gandhara – the Buddhist Heritage of Pakistan.
-Legends, Monasteries and Paradise" at the Kunst- und Ausstellungshalle der Bundesrepublik Deutschland together with Michael Jansen and was responsible for its catalogue.
-Before joining SOAS in September 2014 I have been Senior Curator at the Rubin Museum of Art in New York.
+Legends, Monasteries and Paradise" at the Kunst- und Ausstellungshalle der Bundesrepublik Deutschland with Michael Jansen and was responsible for its catalogue.
+Before joining SOAS in September 2014, I had been Senior Curator at the Rubin Museum of Art in New York.